nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Deleting a property

 Deletes a property listing from the property list.

+💡 Automatically deletes all bids and meetings associated with the property being deleted.

 - Command: `delete-p`
 - Format: `delete-p PROPERTY_ID` or `delete-p <INDEX_NUMBER>`